 Widget is a fancy word for tools or content that you can add, arrange, and remove from the sidebar(s) of your blog.
 Widgets make it easy to customize the content of your sidebar(s).
 You can learn more about the widgets we offer by checking out the Related links on the right.

-Widgets can be configured to appear only on certain pages (or be hidden on certain pages) by using the Visibility panel.
+Widgets can be configured to appear only on certain pages (or be hidden on certain pages) by clicking on the Visibility button.

-Visibility is controlled by five aspects: page type, category, tag, date, and author.
+Visibility is controlled by six aspects: page type, category, tag, date, author, and taxonomy.
 For example, if you wanted the Archives widget to only appear on category archives and error pages, choose “Show” from the first dropdown and then add two rules: “Page is 404 Error Page” and “Category is All Category Pages.”

 You can also hide widgets based on the current page.
 For example, if you don’t want the Archives widget to appear on search results pages, choose “Hide” and “Page is Search Results.”